2011 Tony Kushner

 Tony Kushner Announced as Winner of the 2011 Puffin/Nation Prize for Creative Citizenship

 November 28, 2011 (New York, NY): The Nation Institute announced today that playwright, screenwriter, and activist Tony Kushner will receive the annual $100,000 Puffin/Nation Prize for Creative Citizenship.
-This prestigious award will be presented to Kushner on Monday, December 5, 2011 at The Nation Institute’s Annual Dinner Gala in New York City.
+This prestigious award will be presented to Kushner on Monday, December 5, 2011 at The Type Media Center‘s (fka the Nation Institute) Annual Dinner Gala in New York City.

 The Puffin Foundation and The Nation Institute co-sponsor this annual award, given to an individual who has challenged the status quo through distinctive, courageous, imaginative, and socially responsible work of significance.
 Recipients are drawn from a broad range of occupations and pursuits, including academia, journalism, public health, literature, art, the environmental sciences, labor, and the humanities.
 The prize is intended to encourage the recipients to continue their work, and to inspire others to challenge the prevailing orthodoxies they face in their careers.